Employees working from home

 2. Be aware of legal requirements

 When an employee starts working from home, it may be necessary to amend their written statement of their terms and conditions of employment.
-See employment contracts and working from or at home.
+See employment contracts and working from home.
 You will probably need to extend your business insurance to cover equipment used by employees in their homes.
 See providing equipment for employees who work at home.

 3. Provide appropriate equipment